bruceLstanton/securecrt-session-generator-for-cml/README.md

 ## Installation - macOS
-- Internet connectivity required.
+- Internet connectivity required
-- Recommend using **venv**.
+- Recommend using **venv**
 - The source directory (_securecrt-session-generator-for-cml_) can be placed anywhere.
-It can be renamed if desired.
+It can be renamed if desired

 ### Manual Method
-- Open a terminal.
+- Open a terminal
-- Navigate to the source directory.
+- Navigate to the source directory
 - Execute the following command to create the virtual environment:

         python3 -m venv venv